 - A sense of control as the mother occupies her warm, private space

 Music is a wonderful tool when it comes to pain management.
 It helps distract the woman from pain and can create a relaxing experience.
-When music is playing it helps a laboring woman breathe rhythmically with the music.
+When music is playing, it helps a laboring woman breathe rhythmically with the music.
 It also gives her something to focus on rather than focusing on the contractions.
 Distraction is key when in labor.
+Check out these 100+ songs to put on your birth playlist.

 6. Focused Breathing

-Hopefully during your childbirth class your instructor will talk about breathing patterns in labor.
+Hopefully, your instructor will talk about breathing patterns in labor during your childbirth class.
 Breathing can help you focus and work with each contraction.
 Here are some benefits of practicing patterned breathing:

 - The mother remains in a more relaxed state and will respond more positively to the onset of pain.